 Heads up: Report, submit course materials orders

-Faculty and other instructors should be aware of the Oct.
-1 deadline for reporting course materials for spring 2023 classes.
+Faculty and other instructors should be aware of the March 15 deadline for reporting course materials for summer 2023 classes, and the April 15 deadline for fall 2023 classes.

 Submitting orders on time not only ensures that materials are available to students when classes start but also makes certain that IU complies with the Higher Education Opportunity Act.